-Broiled steaks were served by the Boots.
-They acted as both butler and waiter.
-One side of the room was occupied by an enormous gridiron, through which member could view the cook dressed in a white cap, standing by the fire ready for action.
+Broiled steaks were served by the Boots, who acted as both butler and waiter.
+One side of the room was occupied by an enormous gridiron, through which members could view the cook dressed in a white cap, standing by the fire ready for action.
 It was a glorious sight to watch.
 One person wrote:

 “[Hissing and piping hot the steaks were] passed from cook to serving man … [on a] hot pewter plate … [with] baked potatoes, Spanish onions cold and fried, beet root, and chopped eschalot … Toasted cheese ended the repast; and so appetising [sic] was the dinner that with many who foreswore suppers, supper was the inevitable result.
 Porter (in pewter), port wine, punch and whiskey toddy, were the accompaniments of this simple dinner [with] … smoking … permitted after ‘The Song of the Day,’ and ‘The Usual Toast.'”

 Dinner also included a ritual that involved the President of the Day, the Vice-President, the Bishop, the Recorder, and the Boots, who invested the President with the Badge of the Society.
 The President gave the toasts, proposed resolutions, and observed and enforced the society’s customs, but he had no real power, “on the contrary, he was closely watched and sharply pulled … if he betrayed either ignorance or forgetfulness on the smallest matter of routine connected with his office.”
 Also, on one side of the President’s chair hung a beef-eater’s hat with a plume and on the other side a three-cornered hat.